 32. Activated Charcoal

-Moreover, Healthline concludes that studies supporting its health benefits are older studies and have limited scope.
+Moreover, Healthline concludes that studies supporting its health benefits are older studies and have a limited scope.
 Just want to mention this since this is the exception to the rule of thumb that darker food means more antioxidants, which is because activated charcoal doesn’t grow naturally.

 Taste: Although charcoal has an intense and striking black color, it is both tasteless and odorless.